evanfrang96/evanfrangipane.github.io/projects.md

 title: Projects
 permalink: /projects/
 ---
-Here is where you will find my projects.

 You can find my physics papers here: [INSPIRE][inspire].
 Or click on the images I created for my research to go to the arxiv open access versions.